cadonuno/veracode-start-scan/README.md

 # Assumptions:
 This script assumes that:
-- The Veracode CLI is installed in the local directory
+- The Veracode CLI is installed
 - Java is installed (and added to the system path)
 - The Veracode API wrapper is available in the local directory